-These records cover different kinds of serviceman including the military, RAF, Navy and the Marines.
+These records cover different kinds of servicemen including the military, RAF, Navy, and the Marines.

-From theses records you will glean data such as next of kin, physical descriptions and details about their military service.
+From these records, you will glean data such as next of kin, physical descriptions, and details about their military service.

 Newspapers, Directories & Social History

 Newspapers can give you the story behind the facts that you already know about your ancestor.

 They can also fill in the ten-year gap between censuses.